academe/laraveldkim/README.md

 laraveldkim
 ===========

-Sign all outgoing emails in Laravel with a DKIM signature.
+Sign all outgoing emails in Laravel 4 with a DKIM signature.

+This package does not work on Laravel 5, and it is unlikely I will find the timne or have the need to take it forward to Laravel 5.
+If you have any fixes though, I will be happy to accept pull-requests.
+Laravel 5 still uses SwiftMailer for its mail transport, so it should be possible to fix it.

+However, if you are able to sent mail through another server that adds DKIM for you, then that is going to be the simplest solution by far.

 TODO
 ----